flaf/miscellaneous/puppet/modules/unix_accounts/README.md

 This parameter is the equivalent of the `name` parameter in the built-in `user` resource.

-The `password` parameter is a string which contains de user password in the "shadow" format.
-This parameter has no default value, you must provide a value yourself.
+The `settings` parameter must match with the structure of the type `Unix_accounts::UserSettings` and has no default value.
+Here is some explanations about its keys.

-This parameter is the equivalent of the `password` parameter in the built-in `user` resource.
+The value of the `password` key is a string which contains the user password in the "shadow" format.
+This key is mandatory.
+This key is the equivalent of the `password` attribute in the built-in `user` resource.

-The `ensure` parameter is a string where only 3 values are allowed :
+The value of the `ensure` key is a string where only 3 values are allowed :

 - `'present'` in this case the user is created if needed etc.
 - `'absent'` in this case the user will be removed if needed.